 Airway management is a practice that should begin at birth.
 When they know what to look for, a medical professional can spot an airway issue by the formation of a baby's jaw structure and palate.
+Some issues can even be spotted in the womb as early as 10 weeks of gestation.
 The consequences of an undiagnosed and untreated airway in children include:

 Underdeveloped dental arches and jaw prevent a baby from breastfeeding

 The position of a child's jaw can dramatically impact their ability to breathe properly.

 Dr. Wolford, an oral and maxillofacial surgeon, is globally renowned for complex jaw revision surgery, total temporomandibular joint (TMJ) replacement, sleep apnea treatment, and for his research in orthognathic (corrective jaw) surgery, cleft lip and palate treatment, craniofacial surgery, and nerve repair surgery.

 IT'S NEVER TOO EARLY TO BEGIN YOUR CHILD'S AIRWAY MANAGEMENT JOURNEY

 Underdevelopment of dental arches and jaws in babies can lead to ADHD, depression, sleep issues, and other long-term health issues for children.

 Airway-centric dentistry is critical for the health and wellbeing of all children.